-4 The provisions related to back-office administrators and back-office administrative activities will continue to be valid for a transitional period of one year from the date of coming into force of the amendments to the Retirement Pensions Act, in accordance with the Retirement Pensions (Transitional Provisions on Back-Office Administrators) Regulations, 2020.
+&lt;sup>4 The provisions related to back-office administrators and back-office administrative activities will continue to be valid for a transitional period of one year from the date of coming into force of the amendments to the Retirement Pensions Act, in accordance with the Retirement Pensions (Transitional Provisions on Back-Office Administrators) Regulations, 2019.

-- (b) an entity/person recognised to provide back-office administration services to Schemes under the Act; or - (c) any other entity which is considered by the MFSA to be of sufficient standing and repute and has the business organisation, systems, experience and expertise deemed necessary by the MFSA for it to undertake back office administrative services and which satisfies any additional criteria which may be set out in the Pension Rules issued under the Act.
+(c) any other entity which is considered by the MFSA to be of sufficient standing and repute and has the business organisation, systems, experience and expertise deemed necessary by the MFSA for it to undertake back office administrative services and which satisfies any additional criteria which may be set out in the Pension Rules issued under the Act.